 4. Calle del Recuerdo (Memory Lane)

 Calle del Recuerdo, or Memory Lane, is one of the most picturesque streets in Guatapé.
-While almost every building in Guatape town features zócalos, the colorful cobblestone streets of Calle del Rucuerdo is the most famous.
+While almost every building in Guatape town features zócalos, the colorful cobblestone streets of Calle del Recuerdo are the most famous.

 Zócalos are traditional Colombian paintings that depict a scene or tell a story and are found on the side of buildings throughout Guatapé and other parts of Colombia.